 I Love My Leaf, But…

 Stopping emissions is important to me.
 I spent years in China watching emissions grow..
-40% of CO2 emissions in California come from transportations and this is why I advocate that for everyone to turn to public transportation or drive a ZEV.
+40% of CO2 emissions in California come from transportation and this is why I advocate that for everyone to turn to public transportation or drive a ZEV.

 I do – I have a Nissan leaf and love it.
-I realize that buying a new EV may not be as sustainable as extending the life of old, efficient vehicles or ride sharing.
+I realize buying a new EV may not be as sustainable as extending the life of old efficient vehicles or ride sharing.
 Part of that is because personal vehicles sit parked most of the day, the other is because new vehicles mean an carbon intensive manufacturing process.
 I own a car because there are many times I need the flexibility that RT doesn’t have.
 (I also got a great deal from working with several EV groups in town) But now, as I have been turning to Jump Bikes and my car sits parked on Sacramento’s streets attracting Parking Officers scrutiny and risking trees falling on it.
 (Trees have already dropped limbs on my poor Leaf–must be some kind of revenge.)